 This was formerly displayed above the tomb of Anne of Cleves near the High Altar of the Abbey.
 It is a 15th century altarpiece on wood by Florentine artist Bicci di Lorenzo (1375-1452) and was bequeathed to the Abbey by Viscount Lee of Fareham (died 1947) who had acquired it from the sale of Lord Crawford's pictures.
 Lord Crawford had bought it in 1872 from the heirs of Francesco Lombardi.
 It is thought originally to have come from the Capella San Giovanni Gualberto in Sta Trinita, Florence.
 It shows the Madonna enthroned, holding a rose, with the Christ Child, with angels kneeling at her feet.
 Either side are depicted figures of saints Anthony Abbot, Giovanni Gualberto, John the Baptist and Catherine of Alexandria.
 In roundels above are saints Peter and Paul.
 In small vertical panels at either side are small figures of saints Matthew, Nicholas, Francis, Luke, James the Less and Peter Martyr.

 Dimensions 83 x 115 inches.
-[Note: this has been removed for restoration and can next be seen in the new Jubilee Galleries, due to open in 2018]
+This has now been conserved and will be on display in the new Jubilee Galleries, due to open mid 2018.

 Canaletto: procession of Knights of the Bath